 The development is located at the east end of Nailsea High Street adjacent to the Grade II listed Royal Oak Public house.
 The area once formed part of a large glass manufacturing complex, established in 1788 and a scheduled ancient monument.
-Now partially built over what remains survive, as underground archaeology, low level ruins and the Royal Oak Garage.
+Now partially built over, what remains survives as underground archaeology, low level ruins and the former Royal Oak Garage building.

-Key to the project is the retention of the existing stone walls from the glassworks, and the removal of the later steel angle truss and asbestos cement roof.
-The overall form, roof pitch and height has been maintained in the redevelopment of the building.
+Key to the project is the retention of the existing stone walls from the garage building, and the removal of the later steel angle truss and asbestos cement roof.
+The overall form, roof pitch and height has been maintained in the redevelopment of the nw houses.